 - Ensure folding mechanisms and fence fixed systems are in full working order and are not loose.

-If when checking, you find any failings, we stock a huge range of replacement parts, just visit MHGOALS.COM to see them all, or give us a call on 01502 711298 to discuss your needs.
+If when checking, you find any failings, we stock a huge range of replacement parts, browse our site for everything you need, or give us a call on 01785 594421 to discuss your needs.

 Football goal nets are crafted to withstand significant amounts of stress, but inevitably will eventually wear out.
 Constant usage, children climbing them, exposure to extreme weathers, and constant ball striking all add up to the wear and tear.